geveh/GLOFsusceptibility/README.md

 # GLOFsusceptibility

 This repository contains the source code, as well as the two needed data sets to run it, to estimate susceptibility of Hindu-Kush Karakoram Himalaya (HKKH) glacier lakes to GLOFs in the past four decades.
-The code describes four Bayesian multi-level logistic regressions, in which we encoded and test the potential influences of characteristics such as glacier lake area and its dynamics, catchment area, regional glacier-mass balances and monsoonality on a given lake's GLOF history.
+The code describes four Bayesian multi-level logistic regression models, in which we encode and test the possible influences of glacier lake area and its dynamics, catchment area, regional glacier-mass balances, and monsoonality on a given lake's GLOF history.
 The script, which is deposited as a commented Rmarkdown-file, has to be run in R (https://www.r-project.org/) and RStudio (https://rstudio.com).
-Data compiled in the two data sets is freely available from following sources:
+Data compiled in the two data sets are freely available from:

 - Shuttle Radar Topography Mission (SRTM) from the US Geological Survey (https://www.earthexplorer.usgs.gov)
 - CHELSA Bioclim data set (https://chelsa-climate.org/bioclim/): Karger, D. N., Conrad, O., Böhner, J., Kawohl, T., Kreft, H., Soria-Auza, R. W., Zimmermann, N. E., Linder, H. P. and Kessler, M.: Climatologies at high resolution for the earth’s land surface areas, Sci.
 Data, 4, 1–20, doi:10.1038/sdata.2017.122, 2017.